 2. Set your target group

 As mentioned in the first step, setting your target group is very important.
-Let's say you are looking for a professional with knowledge of technology.
+Let’s say you are looking for a professional with knowledge of technology.
 You might want to avoid traditional media like newspapers or ads in magazines and focus on LinkedIn and Facebook.
 When setting a target group, it is important to look at similar interests of people of the same category.
 Millennials tend to choose for products/services/organizations with a story.
 What does your company do for a better world?
-Ask your marketing manager for assistance on setting the right target group in order to improve your results.
+Ask your marketing manager for assistance in setting the right target group in order to improve your results.

 3. The basics

 Just like other vacancies, it is important to place them on your regular channels since they still work.
 Feel free to post your vacancies on websites like Monster or Indeed since they still generate a lot of traffic from organic search.

 As soon as you set your target group and regular channels, it is time to expand your horizon.
 Here’s a list for you with creative ways to recruit new employees.

 - Networking: attend as many as you can in order to expend your own network and to meet new people who might be fit for job offers at your organization.
 Think about new years receptions (from partner organizations), customer days hosted by organizations, seminars, business dinners, airport lounges and many more.
 Don’t forget to always have a business card on you!